 Part 2: Related to something falling from height

 This is notifiable however if something fell from height but didn’t pose a risk of serious harm it isn’t notifiable.
-Click on this link if you want the details from the legislation.

 An individual who fails to notify WorkSafe of a notifiable event is liable to a fine up to $10,000 but a company (PCBU) is liable for a fine up to $50,000.There has been much confusion over the years about how long you have to report accidents and events.
 The requirements now are simple and straightforward remember that the term notifiable event includes both injury & illness and a notifiable incident.